phw/peek/README.md

 ### Arch Linux
 For Arch Linux there is a [PKGBUILD](https://aur.archlinux.org/packages/peek/) available in the AUR.
+You can also use [peek-git](https://aur.archlinux.org/packages/peek-git/) to use the latest development version.

 ### Ubuntu / Debian
 You can install the latest versions of Peek from the